Hartley Alleyne

-Hartley Leroy Alleyne (born 28 February 1957) is a former Barbadian first-class cricketer: a right-handed batsman and right-arm fast bowler who played for Barbados, Worcestershire, Kent and Natal between 1978–79 and 1989–90.
+Hartley Leroy Alleyne (born 28 February 1957) is a former Barbadian first-class cricketer.
+A right-handed batsman and right-arm fast bowler, he played for Barbados, Worcestershire, Kent and Natal between 1978–79 and 1989–90.
 He also played club cricket in the Lancashire League, Huddersfield League and the Birmingham League.

 Alleyne was born at Derricks, St James in 1957.